FAQs About Machu Picchu Tours

 How Do I Get From the Airport to my Cusco Hotel?

-(USA / Canada): +1 860 856 5858
+- USA/Canada: +1 860 856 5858

-Cusco Office: +51 84 255 907
+- Cusco Office: +51 84 255 907

-Peru: + 51 992 236 677
+- Peru: +51 992 236 677

-Emergency: +51 979 706 464
+- Emergency: +51 979 706 464

 How Do I Arrange Cusco Accommodation on Arrival?

 There are many different hotels in Cusco, which is considered the gateway to Machu Picchu.
-With over a million visitors each year, the Inca city has about half a million residents so it can get crowded!
+With over a million visitors each year, the Inca city has about half a million residents, so it can get crowded!
 Hotel accommodation will depend on your travel budget and holiday style.
 A good hotel is vital so you can conserve your energy for your tour to the Inca Citadel.
 Many of our recommended hotels are central.
 They are generally on plazas or pedestrian streets.
 This ensures that they are easily accessible for us to pick you up for your tour.
-At Valencia Travel, we will ensure that you have a worry-free and memorable experience.
+At Valencia Travel Cusco, we will ensure that you have a worry-free and memorable experience.
 Especially when you travel to Machu Picchu.
-We have many Machu Picchu vacation packages which include the Cusco Hotel.
+We have many Machu Picchu vacation packages that include the Cusco Hotel.
 We are also here to help you resolve any possible issues that may arise along the way.
 If you want to arrange hotels for your stay, please let us know at the time of booking your tour.
 We will offer you a selection of hotels to choose from.
 This depends on your budget and preferred hotel category.

 Can I Stay in a Hotel in the Sacred Valley?